lizbethpere/perez-lizbeth-portfolio/Assignment3&4.md

 ## Sketch
 ![sketch](Sketch.png)

 This is how I decided to draw a potential solution to the original visualization problem.
 I decided to not include small lines to represent all the years.
-Instead I decided to only show the most important dates and provide descriptions in boxes to help readers better understand the information that is being presented.
+Instead, I decided to show only the most important dates and provide descriptions in boxes to help readers better understand the information that is being presented.
 I also decided to add a title to the visualization so busy readers can easily understand what is being presented.
-My friends mentioned that the design was better compared to the original one, but were confused about the colors that I used and the fact that I highlighted reforms that failed to pass.
+My friends mentioned that the design was better compared to the original one, but they were confused about the colors that I used and the fact that I highlighted reforms that failed to pass.
-I did this because when I was discussing this paper in class it was difficult to tell which reforms failed.
+I did this because when I was discussing this paper in my health policy class it was difficult to tell which reforms failed.
-When I highlighted them I noticed that there were a lot of health care reforms that failed to pass but could have made a huge impact in the United States.
+When I highlighted them, I noticed that there were a lot of health care reforms that failed to pass but could have made a huge impact in the United States.
-Since my friends did not understand, I will change the colors that I used and not highlight the reforms that failed to pass.
+Since my friends did not understand I will change the colors that I used and not highlight the reforms that failed to pass.

 ## Feedback
 ![feedback](Feedback.png)